 What Type Of Solar Inverter Does The Array Currently Use?

-However, some homeowners knew they would want to add a battery in the future and installed a storage-ready solar system with a hybrid inverter, such as the Solaredge Storedge.
-In these cases, they can pair a DC-coupled battery with their system, but this situation is rare.
+On the other hand, some homeowners may have already planned to add a battery to a solar system in the future and installed a storage-ready system with a hybrid inverter, such as the Solaredge Energy Hub.
+In this case, pairing a DC-coupled battery with the system would be a simple process, although this is less common.

-It’s also worth considering the expected remaining lifespan of the existing inverter.
-For example, many string inverters have a lifespan of 10 to 15 years.
-So, if the equipment is already 10 years old, it might be better to replace the inverter with a hybrid inverter and go with a DC-coupled solution.
+It’s also important to assess the remaining lifespan of the existing inverter.
+Many string inverters have a lifespan of 10 to 15 years.
+If the inverter is approaching the end of its life, it may be more cost-effective to replace it with an updated hybrid inverter and consider adding a DC-coupled solution.
+This not only ensures compatibility with the new battery but also helps future-proof the system.

 Is The Solar System AC- Or DC-Coupled?